As long as more people will pay admission to a theater to see a naked body than to see a naked brain, the drama will languish. — GBS

 All events are completely accessible for wheelchairs, walkers, and canes, and infra-red listening devices are also available.

-On the Wednesday evening preceding every Project Shaw reading, GTG hosts a lively and broad-based discussion on the play’s themes.
+On the Monday evening following every Project Shaw reading, GTG hosts a lively and broad-based discussion on the play’s themes.
 All participants are emailed a copy of the play ahead of time, though no preparation is required.
 All are welcome to come enjoy thoughtful conversation, ask questions, and socialize.
 No admission fee is required, though a suggested donation of any amount is greatly appreciated.

 All Shaw Club discussions happen at 520 8th Avenue, 3rd Floor (between 36th and 37th Streets) from 6:00 – 7:30 pm.